Understanding Atherosclerosis Through Molecular Imaging

 In this research project, our lab is developing molecular imaging methods to detect arterial atherosclerotic lesions.

 Untreated, arterial atherosclerotic lesions can evolve into more-severe obstructions and lead to life-threatening vascular problems, such as myocardial infarction, stroke or peripheral arterial disease.
 Read more about atherosclerosis.

-Dr. Rodriguez-Porcel's research team is studying atherosclerosis using a wide array of molecular imaging technologies, such as nuclear cardiology and ultrasound, which are providing an improved and more accurate study of the biology of atherosclerotic disease.
+Under the direction of Dr. Rodriguez-Porcel, our research team is studying atherosclerosis using a wide array of molecular imaging technologies, such as nuclear cardiology and ultrasound, which are providing an improved and more accurate study of the biology of atherosclerotic disease.

-Translation of these strategies will make a significant advancement in the understanding and treatment of patients, and if the lab is able to detect and treat atherosclerotic plaques, the incidence of myocardial infarctions in these patients might be reduced.
+Translation of these strategies will represent a significant advance in the understanding and treatment of patients, and if we're able to detect and treat atherosclerotic plaques, the incidence of myocardial infarctions in these patients might be reduced.